apereo/cas/docs/cas-server-documentation/ticketing/Configuring-Ticketing-Components.md

 ### How Do I Choose?

-There is a wide range of ticket registries on the menu.
+There are a wide range of ticket registries on the menu.
 The selection criteria are outlined below:

 - Choose a technology that you are most familiar with and have the skills and patience to troubleshoot, tune and scale for the win.
 - Choose a technology that does not force your CAS configuration to be tied to any individual servers/nodes in the cluster, as this will present auto-scaling issues and manual effort.